bnied/kernel-lt-aufs/README.md

 This repository contains the specfile and config files to build [kernel-ml](http://elrepo.org/tiki/kernel-ml) kernels that include AUFS for use with Docker.
 The Docker spec files that were part of the [original repo](https://github.com/sciurus/docker-rhel-rpm.git) are no longer included.

+This has been tested on the following distributions:
+* CentOS 6
+* CentOS 7
+* Red Hat Enterprise Linux 6
+* Red Hat Enterprise Linux 7

+Other RHEL-derivatives should also work, but have not been tested.

 ***
 ### Downloading Prebuilt Packages